BobMcDear/flaim/ARCHITECTURES.md

 • ```resnet152```: ResNet-152.

+• ```resnet18_ssl```: ResNet-18, trained using semi-supervised learning, with a teacher model, on a subset of YFCC100M and fine-tuned on ImageNet1K.

+• ```resnet50_ssl```: ResNet-50, trained using semi-supervised learning, with a teacher model, on a subset of YFCC100M and fine-tuned on ImageNet1K.

+• ```resnet18_swsl```: ResNet-18, trained using semi-weakly supervised learning, with a teacher model, on 940 million Instagram images and fine-tuned on ImageNet1K.

+• ```resnet50_swsl```: ResNet-50, trained using semi-weakly supervised learning, with a teacher model, on 940 million Instagram images and fine-tuned on ImageNet1K.

 ## ResNet-D

 ResNet-D from _[Bag of Tricks for Image Classification with Convolutional Neural Networks](https://arxiv.org/abs/1812.01187)_ by He et al. ResNet-D